If you are unable to find the truth

-Roshi Philip Kapleau (pictured right, in 1975), was chief Court Reporter for the Nuremberg trials in Germany and served as a Court Reporter as well at the Far Eastern trials in Japan.
-In 1953 he moved to Japan and spent the next thirteen years undergoing rigorous Zen training.
-During this time, Roshi Kapleau studied with three distinguished Zen Masters, and in 1965 was ordained by Hakuun Yasutani-Roshi, and given permission to teach Zen.
+Roshi Philip Kapleau (pictured left, in 1975), was chief Court Reporter for the Nuremberg trials in Germany and served as a Court Reporter as well at the Far Eastern trials in Japan.
+In 1953, he moved to Japan and spent the next thirteen years undergoing rigorous Zen training.
+During this time, Roshi Kapleau studied with three distinguished Zen Masters and, in 1965, was ordained by Hakuun Yasutani-Roshi and given permission to teach Zen.
 In 1966, shortly after the publication of his seminal book, The Three Pillars of Zen, he settled in upstate New York and founded the Rochester Zen Center.
 For many decades, Philip Kapleau devoted himself to spreading the Dharma in the West, helping to establish affiliate groups in the United States, Canada, Central America, and Europe.
 His extensive writings include: The Three Pillars of Zen, The Zen of Living and Dying, Zen: Merging of East and West, To Cherish All Life, Awakening to Zen, and Straight to the Heart of Zen.
 Roshi Kapleau, born in 1912, passed away in the sun-lit garden of the Rochester Zen Center in Rochester, New York, on May 6, 2004, while listening to the chanting of the Heart Sutra.

 Roshi Lawson Sachter is the Dharma teacher at the Clear Water Zen Center and has been coming to Florida to conduct sesshins and workshops since 1997.
 Lawson began training with Roshi Philip Kapleau in 1971, and completed his formal study and koan training in the mid 1980s.
 In 1996, Roshi Kapleau sanctioned Lawson to teach, and ordained him as a Zen priest three years later.
 Lawson and his wife, Roshi Sunya Kjolhede, also a dharma heir of Roshi Kapleau, are co-founders of Windhorse Zen Community at Panther Branch, located in Alexander, North Carolina.
 They have been married for 28 years and are the parents of four grown children.
 This photo was taken at Panther Branch on September 22, 2004.